List of Coronation Street characters introduced in 2005: Keith Appleyard

-Nathan Harding
+Nathan Cooper

-Nathan Harding is played by Ray Fearon.
+Nathan Cooper (also Harding) is played by Ray Fearon.
 He first appears in 2005 when Kevin Webster (Michael Le Vell) is looking for a new mechanic, following the death of Tommy Harris (Thomas Craig).
 Nathan leaves the job after breaking up with his girlfriend Frankie Baldwin (Debra Stephenson) largely to do with the fact her ex-husband, Danny (Bradley Walsh) is still in the picture.

 In his final scene he punches Danny as he leaves the cobbles.
 He had previously romanced factory machinist Joanne Jackson (Zaraah Abrahams) as well as Tracy Barlow (Kate Ford), while he also enjoyed a brief flirtation with hairdresser Maria Sutherland (Samia Ghadie) in The Rovers Return Inn.
 His fiery temperament is revealed when he almost blinds Ashley Peacock (Steven Arnold) when they argue over their women while giving him boxing lessons.

-Louise Hazel
+Louise Hazell

-Louise Hazel meets Steve McDonald (Simon Gregson) on the Red Rec.
+Louise Hazell, played by Nora Jane Noone, meets Steve McDonald (Simon Gregson) on the Red Rec.
 He is immediately attracted to her and when she says she's going into town he organises a free taxi.
 Steve is delighted the taxi driver gives him a note from Louise with her phone number on it.
 On 3 April 2005, Louise enjoys a drink with Steve, much to the indignation of his ex Tracy Barlow (Kate Ford).
 Louise is unfazed by Tracy and tells her to move on and leave her and Steve alone.
 Steve keeps Louise waiting in the pub while he comforts Tracy following the sudden death of her father Ray Langton (Neville Buswell).

 When he finally arrives at the Rovers and convinces Louise to go home with him and the couple then sleep together.
 On 13 April 2005, Louise shares a sad farewell with Steve as she has to return to Ireland.
 Louise returns to the Street on 12 June 2005, as she is visiting relatives and calls to Steve, who is delighted.
 However, Tracy threatens Louise telling her to leave Steve alone.

 Mel Hutchwright

-Mr. Wong

-Mr Wong is the owner of the chip shop on Rosamund Street, who hires Cilla Battersby-Brown (Wendi Peters) and Yana Lumb (Jayne Bickerton) to work for him.
-He speaks very limited English and is frequently seen arguing with Cilla.